j4mie/idiorm/README.markdown

 For example, say we have a `Book` model.
 Each `Book` may have several `Author` objects, and each `Author` may have written several `Books`.
 To be able to find the authors for a particular book, we should first create an intermediary model.
 The name for this model should be constructed by concatenating the names of the two related classes, in alphabetical order.
 In this case, our classes are called `Author` and `Book`, so the intermediate model should be called `AuthorBook`.

 We should then add a method called `authors` to the `Book` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected `has_many_through` method provided by Paris, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version.**.
+This method calls the protected `has_many_through` method provided by Paris, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version**.
 The `authors` method should return an ORM instance ready for (optional) further filtering.

     class Author extends Model {
         public function books() {